-Ubuntu LTS - Ubuntu normally has updates every six months.
+- Ubuntu LTS - Ubuntu normally has updates every six months.
 The LTS version is released every two years.
-This means that their LTS version contains outdated hardware drivers and software, but is considerably more stable.
+This means that the LTS version contains outdated hardware drivers and software, but is considerably more stable.

-Ubuntu non-LTS - Also referred to as stable release, this version releases updates every six months and is essentially built upon the unstable Debian version where it’s then improved upon and released.
+- Ubuntu non-LTS - Also referred to as a stable release, this version releases updates every six months and is essentially built upon the unstable Debian version where it’s then improved upon and released.

 Ubuntu is definitely more user-friendly when it comes to operating system security with help coming right out of the box.

-Debian vs Ubuntu – Which is best for you?
+Debian vs Ubuntu - Which Is The Best For You?